 2. Make sure your content is useful, interesting and fresh

-If you’re providing information about emerging field trends, make sure it’s up-to-date.
+If you’re providing information about emerging industry trends, make sure it’s up-to-date.
 Tired or dated content reflects badly on your firm.

-Keeping your site content fresh also improves the ranking of the your site in search engines.
+Keeping your site content fresh also improves the ranking of your site in search engines.

 3. Provide your visitors with helpful tools – make it work 24/7